The Ultimate Solo Travel in China Guide

 English is Not Commonly Spoken

 In other Asian countries, a language that’s hard to grasp isn’t necessarily a problem because lots of locals speak English.
-One of my biggest pet peeves is when English-speaking people go abroad and just expect everybody to speak English – surely that means that someone from Kazakhstan visiting London can presume that people there will be able to talk to them in Kazakhstani? – so I didn’t mind nobody speaking my language at all, but it definitely made travelling very challenging at times.
+One of my biggest pet peeves is when English-speaking people go abroad and just expect everybody to speak Englishh, so I didn’t mind nobody speaking my language at all, but it definitely made travelling very challenging at times.

-In the larger cities, some younger people have a good grasp of English, but you really can’t rely on it anywhere in China (until you get to Hong Kong that is, where English is everywhere!).
+In the larger cities, some younger people have a good grasp of English and most of them are very keen to practice with tourists, but you really can’t rely on it anywhere in China (until you get to Hong Kong that is, where English is everywhere!).
 Travelling in China gives you an appreciation for hand gestures and body movements that you never thought you’d need!

 The Road Signs Could be a Little More Informative

 Signs in China can be a tad baffling.
-Whether you find yourself confused at a station, where the signs are so sparse you could end up being fast tracked to the Russian border, or be left wondering (or trying not to wonder) what the miscellaneous in ‘Sheep Casserole Miscellaneous’, chances are at some point you’ll be completely baffaled by a Chinese sign.
+Whether you find yourself confused at a station, where the signs are so sparse you could end up being fast-tracked to the Russian border, or be left wondering (or trying not to wonder) what the miscellaneous in ‘Sheep Casserole Miscellaneous’, chances are at some point you’ll be completely baffled by a Chinese sign.